JadenASC20/If-Statements/README.md

 # If-Statements
 This is a fun little project to prepare you for our upcoming coding club meeting.
+Please refer back to notes/slides for reference.